TGoldsack1/golden_shoe_prototype/README.md

 The front-end (client) is written in ReactJs and the back-end (server) is written in NodeJs.

 ## Usage
 Both the client and server can be run separately from the command line.
-To do this, first use 'npm i' to install node packages and then user 'npm start to run.
+To do this, first use 'npm i' to install node packages and then user 'npm start' to run.

 To login, the user credentials are:
 - email: 'test@user.com'